Back to All Events

 Objectives

-• Identification of key gaps in current modelling capabilities and key opportunities for the use of computational modelling of aerosol for health applications.
+• Identification of key opportunities for the use of computational modelling of aerosols for health applications.

 • Foster new multi-disciplinary collaborations between academia and industry to address these gaps and harness these opportunities.